adrianyau/Final-Capstone-Project/README.md

 ## Future Goals

-- Apply the methodologies and processes into a real dataset of a company.
+- Apply the same methodologies and processes into a similar, but real dataset of a company, if permitted.